AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 * **[!UICONTROL Failed]**: lists all failed workflows.
 * **[!UICONTROL Start Pending]**: lists all workflows that are waiting to be started by the operationMgt process.
 This view is available with the **Marketing campaigns** package only (see [Installing Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md)).

+   >[!NOTE]
+   >
-   Additionally to this view, pending worklows can also be displayed using the prefedefined filter available in all workflow-type folders.
+   >Pending worklows can also be displayed using the prefedefined filter available in all workflow-type folders.

 ![](assets/workflow-monitoring-views.png)

-By default, these views are accessible in the **Audit** folder.
+By default, these views are accessible in the **[!UICONTROL Audit]** folder.
 However, you can recreate them at the location of your choice in the folders tree.
 This way, they will be available to standard users with no administration right.

 To do this:

 1. Right-click on the folder where you want to add the view.
-1. In **Add new folder** / **Administration**, select the view that you want to add.
+1. In **[!UICONTROL Add new folder]** / **[!UICONTROL Administration]**, select the view that you want to add.
 1. Once the folder is added to the tree, make sure you configure it as a view, so that it displays all workflows, whatever their origin folder is.For more on how to configure views, refer to [this section](../../platform/using/access-management.md#adding-folders-and-creating-views).

 Additionally to these views, you can set up filters folders that will allow you to filter the list of workflows according to their execution status.
 To do this: